antasprojects/TradingBot/README.md

 Calculates and returns a dictionary of stock tickers mapped to their average sentiment values.

 get_true_sentiment_dict(sentiment_dict)
 Normalizes sentiment values for each stock ticker by subtracting the average sentiment across all tickers.
-This aim to take into account overall market sentiment.
+This aims to take into account overall market sentiment.

 portfolio_allocation(true_sentiment_dict)
 Adjusts the portfolio allocation based on normalized sentiment values for each stock ticker.

 calculate_strategy(tickers)
-Main function of the file, performs sentiment analysis on financial articles and outputs a dictionary with stock ticker symbols as keys and corresponding percentages in the portfolio for each stock.
+The main function of the file, perform sentiment analysis on financial articles and output a dictionary with stock ticker symbols as keys and corresponding percentages in the portfolio for each stock.

 API interaction - xAPIconnector.py